 May is the perfect time of year to refresh your bedding for the warmer months.
 Whether you like warm and cozy or cool and crisp, your bedding should make you feel comfortable in any season.
 But if you’re shopping for sheets and pillowcases based on thread count alone, you’re missing out on other factors that will give you the feel you’re hoping for.

 Let’s start with the popular notion that a higher thread count equals better quality.
 Thread count measures the number of yarns per square inch.
-However, if your bedding is made using high-quality, long fiber yarns, the thread count can be lower and still give you a smoother, softer feel.
+However, if your bedding is high-quality, long fiber yarns, the thread count can be lower and still give you a smoother, softer feel.
 In fact, many low-quality sheets can boast a high thread count simply because the yarns are so short, the sheet needs more of them—and you’ll feel it in a rougher texture and pilling after repeated washings.

 Generally, it’s accepted that if your sheets are made from long-fiber, 100 percent cotton, you can find a great feel and long-lasting quality in thread counts within the 200-400 range.
 Buying a higher-quality cotton also gives you a better value in the long run.
 The fibers will stand up to repeated washings and even become softer and more relaxed over time.

 Finally, the weave of your sheets will affect the texture—and it’s all a matter of personal preference.
 A percale weave creates a crisper, more structured texture, and generally feels cooler.
 Our Percale bedding is made using those long cotton fibers, so the sheets will soften over time, but still retain that slightly stiffer hand.
 A sateen weave will feel smoother and a bit warmer.
 While some lesser-quality sateens use a poly-cotton blend to attain that silky texture, our Sateen sheeting is 100 percent cotton, so it will stay soft and breathable wash after wash.